 During the summer of 2010 in the Museo Paese, which now has about 400 murals, installations, sculptures and blow-ups, Sciola starts the Colore Identità project with the idea of giving new light to the streets: the gray of the bitumen is replaced by the red colors, yellow, green and blue, a “river of color” is born that winds through the historic districts of San Sperate.
 In 2011 he exhibited in Madrid at the Italian Cultural Institute of Calle Mayor an innovative installation that combines sculpture, music and architecture, entitled La città sonora.
 On 20 February 2012, on the occasion of the visit to Cagliari by the President of the Republic, Giorgio Napolitano, three monoliths were inaugurated, respectively in granite, limestone and basalt, symbols of Sardinia and the Italian ag, still today located in front of the Maritime Station.

+On June 12 Napolitano, appoints Pinuccio Sciola “Commander of the Order of Merit of the Italian Republic”, in consideration of his prestigious and multi-year artistic activity also in the international eld.
 A few months later he pays homage to the architect Antoni Gaudì with works in iron, Colonne In nite, inside the Basilica of San Saturnino in Cagliari.
 In April 2013 the sculptor’s works are exhibited at the Italian Center in Shanghai, China, as part of the exhibition La verità dei materiali (The Truth of Materials) signed by the Triennale Foundation of Milan.
 From 4 May to 30 June 2013 he is in Padua with an exhibition entitled

 Ascoltare la pietra, thanks to the organization of the Fasi (Federation of Sardinian Associations in Italy) and the Eleonora d’Arborea club; his Seeds of Peace are placed in the space of the Scrovegni Chapel to dialogue once again, after the exhibition in Assisi in 2008, with the frescoes relating to the Stories of San Francesco by Giotto.
 A dialogue that continues in Florence, in the Basilica of Santa Croce with an exhibition entitled Semi di pace/Suoni di pietra/ Città Sonore (Seeds of Peace / Sounds of Stone / City of Sound).
 A year later he returned to Florence to receive the prestigious “Medal of Beato Angelico”, universal patron saint of artists, in the year of the 450th anniversary of the death of Michelangelo Buonarotti, in front of whose tomb he played one of his sound stones the previous October. in limestone.
 A new challenge for Sciola is that which sees him as the set designer of Giacomo Puccini’s Turandot, within the new opera season of the Teatro Lirico di Cagliari, meeting great critical and public success.